arka-23/electronic_buzzer_iith_hackathon/README.md

   Fig. : Required Simulation Waveforms

-  Note: The 1st 3 waveforms are the inputs A, B, and C, while the last 3 are the outputs Q1, Q2, and Q3, which is same as depicted in above hand-drawn wavform.
+  Note: The 1st 3 waveforms are the inputs A, B, and C respectively, while the last 3 are the outputs Q1, Q2, and Q3 respectively, which is same as depicted in above hand-drawn wavform.
 </p>

 ## Conclusion